prashasthip/Final-Year-Project/README.md

-This repository contains the application code developed as a part of our Final Year B.E Project.
+This code was developed while benchmarking the performance of Hidden Markov Models on Intel Edison platform vs MAC.